-9.1 The full list of the Council's documents and the procedures for retention or disposal can be found in the document 'MCC List of Documents for Retention or Disposal'.
+9.1 The full list of the Council's documents and the procedures for retention or disposal can be found in Appendix A: List of Documents for Retention and Disposal.
 This is updated regularly in accordance with any changes to legal requirements.